Yanin Vismitananda: Early life and education

 Vismitananda was born in Bangkok to Prasita Vismitananda and Pawadol Borirak, a businessman who later died when Vismitananda was 17.
 She has an older brother, Nantapong "Jeed" Vismitananda.
 She is of Burmese, Chinese, English and Thai heritage.
 Vismitananda holds a 4th Dan black belt in taekwondo.
 She received a bachelor's degree from Kasem Bundit University.

 Career

 Vismitananda was discovered by Prachya Pinkaew in 2003.

-Her film debut was the starring role in the film Chocolate (2008), and her second movie was Raging Phoenix (2008).
+Her film debut was the starring role in the film Chocolate (2008), and her second movie was Raging Phoenix (2009).

 Personal life

 On 29 August 2012, Vismitananda revealed that she was five months pregnant, and married Adrian Robert Bowden, a co-star in her previous films and a younger brother of Thai singer Pamela Bowden.
 She also stated that she planned to suspend work for the following two years.
+She and Bowden have since divorced and she is now married to her "Raging Phoenix" co-star, Kazu Patrick Tang.
+They have a daughter together.

 Vismitananda gave birth to a son, Jayden Bowden Vismitananda (เจย์เดน เบาว์เดน วิสมิตะนันทน์), on 22 January 2013.